lschlesinger/the-game/README.md

 ## About the Project

+The current Corona situation forces us in many cases to limit ourselves to digital contact and digital communication alone.
+Unfortunately, in times of physical distance and isolation, inviting a large group of people over for a fun evening with card or board games is more a memory of an earlier time than part of our current weekend plan - and we miss that!
+That is why we came up with the idea to implement our favorite card game as an online game.
+We can now play together with a group of friends and our families, spread all over the country.

 Find more information about the original game [here](http://middys.nsv.de/middys/the-game/).
 This is how our edition looks like:
 <p align="center">